 —From the introduction to an excerpt of The Hotel Neversink in the 2019 Paper Brigade.
 Read the excerpt here.

 Becca Kantor is the editorial director of Jewish Book Council and its annual print literary journal, Paper Brigade.
-She received an MA in creative writing from the University of East Anglia.
-Becca spent a year in Estonia on a Fulbright scholarship, writing and studying the country’s Jewish history, and another year in Germany volunteering at the Neuengamme Concentration Camp Memorial.
+She received a BA in English from the University of Pennsylvania and an MA in creative writing from the University of East Anglia.
+Becca was awarded a Fulbright fellowship to spend a year in Estonia writing and studying the country’s Jewish history.
 She lives in Brooklyn.